CodeSolid/CodeSolid.com/docs/_sources/math/exploring_basic_number_theory_in_python.md.txt

 print(is_congruent(7, 10, 4))  # NO!
 7 mod 4 is 3, while 10 mod 4 is 2!
 ```

-Many interesting properties apply to the congruence relation numbers, which are similar to properties that apply to equivalence.
+Many interesting properties apply to the congruence relation between numbers, which are similar to properties that apply to equivalence.

 _What Is Mathematics_ goes through these properties, so I won't reproduce them here, but they generate many interesting results.
 For example, congruent numbers can be added and multiplied; for any given modulus, we can construct tables to understand the results.
 We have some day-to-day experience with doing this in mod 12, where we know that if it's 10:00 AM now, five hours from now, it won't be 15:00 (unless you're in the military).
 Instead, it will be 3 PM because $15 \bmod 12 = 3$.